ozgemercanoglu/slrtpworkshop.github.io/_pages/00_home.md

 ### How do I submit?

+### Challenge Results

+We are delighted to announce the winners of the SLRTP 2025 Sign Language Production Challenge.
+This year, more than 30 teams competed, and we thank all participants for their efforts.
+Below are the top three teams:

+- USTC-MoE (University of Science and Technology of China)
+- hfut-lmc (Hefei University of Technology)
+- Hacettepe (Hacettepe University)

+Please visit the challenge page for more detail.
+The organizers would like to thank all the participants for making this challenge a success.

 **Main deadline: TBD**

 Our [CFP]({{ site.baseurl }}{% link _pages/01_call.md %}) provides additional details on how to submit.